inasafe/inasafe/docs/source/developer-docs/platform_windows.rst

 .......................

-A command line environment is useful for running unit tests and for developing and testing standalone scripts written to use the Risk in a Box libraries.
+A command line environment is useful for running unit tests and for developing and testing standalone scripts written to use the |project_name| libraries.

 We will create a custom shell launcher that will give you a python shell environment using the python that comes bundled with QGIS, and that sets